nextflow-io/nextflow/docs/operator.rst

-You can also specify an optional :ref:`closure <script-closure>` that customizes how it distinguishes between distinct items.
+You can also specify an optional :ref:`closure <script-closure>` that customizes the way it distinguishes between distinct items.
 For example::

     Channel